Plutarch's Life of Timoleon

 Part Two

-The Corinthians, examining this matter throughly, gave him that slew the soldier with his sword a crown of the value of ten minas, because that by means of his just anger, he had done good service to the god that had preserved Timoleon.
+The Corinthians, examining this matter thoroughly, gave him that slew the soldier with his sword a crown of the value of ten minas, because that by means of his just anger, he had done good service to the god that had preserved Timoleon.
 And furthermore, this good hap did not only serve the present turn but was to good purpose ever after.
-For those that saw it were put in better hope, and [they] had thenceforth more care and regard unto Timoleon's person, because he was a holy man, one that loved the gods, and that was purposely sent to deliver Sicily from captivity.
+For those that saw it were put in better hope, and they had thenceforth more care and regard unto Timoleon's person, because he was a holy man, one that loved the gods, and that was purposely sent to deliver Sicily from captivity.

 Part Three